Chapter 7: The Column

 The column was gentle — it offered data passively, without pulling.
 But the sheer volume pressed against her capacity.

 Tingling in her fingertips first.
 Then her hands.
-Then past her wrists, the numbness spreading in its familiar pattern.
-The cold opened in her chest — pulling inward.
+Then past her wrists, a spreading weight that dulled her palms.
+The familiar subtraction opened in her chest — drawing inward.
 She could feel the threshold in the distance.

 She pulled back.